 - Undergraduate

 - Entry requirements

 - Applying as a recent school leaver

 - Admission years on right of screen

-- University admissions 2025
+- University admissions 2026

-What are the general entry requirements for public university admissions for school leavers?
+What are the general entry require school leavers? ments for public university admissions for

 What is the ATAR?

 Answer this question using information available at: tisc.edu.au/static/guide/atar-about.tisc